SorinC123/Instacart-Data-Analysis-Project-Python/README.md

 - What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
 - What differences can be found in ordering habits of different customer profiles?

+## Data Overview
+The following datasets were used for this project:
+- Customers
+- Orders
+- Orders_products_prior
+- Products
+- Departments

 ## Folders
 Description of folder contents are as follows:
 - 01 Project Management: Contains the project brief and related documentation.